robclark56/RaspiBolt-Extras/RBE_REST_WAN.md

 Difficulty: Moderate

 # Requirements #
 You will need access to a host on the Internet (*WAN Host*) that can run [cURL](https://en.wikipedia.org/wiki/CURL).
 In these instructions, cURL will be run from a PHP script running on web server.
-But you could do the same from a Linux command line.
+But you could do the same from a command line.

-# Pre-Requisite #
+# Prerequisite #
 You must have successfully completed [Enable and use REST with lnd - WAN](RBE_REST.md).

 # Modify local firewall and port forwarding #